Aymmaann/LuneX/README.md

 * `VITE_GOOGLE_CLIENT_ID`: Google OAuth 2.0 Client ID for the client-side application.
 * `VITE_API_URL`: The URL of the API server that the client will communicate with.
 * `VITE_GEMINI_API_KEY`: Your application's key for accessing the Google Gemini API.
+* `VITE_S3_BUCKET_NAME`: The name of the S3 bucket where reports are stored.
+* `VITE_AWS_REGION`: The AWS region where your S3 bucket is located.
+* `VITE_ACCESS_KEY`: The AWS IAM access key used to authenticate your application with AWS services.
+* `VITE_SECRET_ACCESS_KEY`: The corresponding AWS IAM secret access key used alongside the access key for secure authentication with AWS services.

 **Setting Up Environment Variables:**